MJoergen/nexys4ddr/offloader/Episodes/ep03_-_Ethernet/README.md

 The Clock Domain Crossing module (cdc.vhd) is a wrapper for a Xilinx Parameterized Macro (XPM), and these XPM's have to be explicitly enabled.
 This is done in line 14 of the Makefile.

+## Simulation

+It is very helpful during design and debugging to be able to simulate the design before testing it in hardware.
+To this end, I've added a separate simulation of just the Ethernet module.
+This takes place in the testbench file tb\_eth.vhd.
+To run the simulation, just type "make" in the eth directory.
+The testbench requires some extra block to generate the stimuli, and to collect the response.
+This is handled by the extra module sim\_rx.vhd and sim\_tx.vhd.

+## Validation in hardware

+Since we have no clients connected to the eth\_rx and eth\_tx modules yet, no data is transferred yet.
+However, I've added in lines 53-70 of eth/eth.vhd a simple counter to count the number of valid Ethernet frames received.
+When running in hardware the VGA should display a counter that increments occassionally, corresponding to each frame received.